ilshad/modern-cljs/doc/tutorial-18.md

 # Tutorial 18 - Less is more

-In the [previous tutorial][1] we injected the form validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he types in invalid values in the form.
+In the [previous tutorial][1] we injected the form validators into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he types in invalid values in the form.
 Although this series of tutorials is mainly dedicated to CLJS, to be respectful with the progressive enhancement strategy, we started to inject the form validators into the server-side code first.

 ## Introduction

 In this tutorial we're coming back to the client-side code by injecting the form validators into the CLJS code we implemented in the [Tutorial 10 - Introducing Ajax ][2].

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: